 - Harvesting cucumbers become easy.
 You can spot the fruits in no time and pluck them without damaging the plant.

-A cucumber trellis can be anything sturdy that is 4-6 feet tall.
-The trellis needs to be put into place when the cucumber plant reaches 4-6 inches tall.
+A cucumber trellis can be sturdy and 4-6 feet tall.
+It must be placed when the cucumber plant reaches 4-6 inches tall.
 Anchor the bottom of the trellis securely into the soil to ensure it stays sturdily in place.

-The plant produces long tendrils that will need to be wrapped around the trellis as the vine grows.
+The plant produces long tendrils that must be wrapped around the trellis as the vine grows.
 The tendrils are very fragile, so be gentle when handling them.
 Weave the top growth of the vine in and out of the trellis as it grows.
-It will keep the vine growing vertically and provide plenty of support for heavy cucumbers when the vine starts producing.
+It will keep the vine growing vertically and provide plenty of support for heavy cucumbers when it starts producing.

 Cucumber Growing Tips

-Cucumbers need at least 5-6 hours of direct sunlight each day.
-Select a sunny growing location that has 4-6 feet of overhead vertical space to accommodate a trellis and the growing cucumber vine.
+Cucumber plants need at least 5-6 hours of direct sunlight daily.
+Select a sunny growing location with 4-6 feet overhead vertical space to accommodate a trellis and the growing cucumber vine.

-Cucumbers need loose soil that is rich in organic matter with a pH of around 5.5-7.
-Add plenty of organic matter and compost to the growing medium to give a boost in the growth.
-You cal also make your own DIY potting mix by taking help from the article here.
+Cucumbers need loose soil rich in organic matter with a pH of around 5.5-7.
+Add plenty of organic matter and compost to the growing medium to boost the growth.

-The best rule to follow is to water the plant when the topsoil feels a bit dry to the touch.
+Pro Tip: The best rule is to water the plant when the topsoil feels a bit dry to the touch.